 The UBC/Sun Life plan provides coverage for emergency medical expenses when traveling out of province and outside of Canada.
-However, since the total lifetime maximum of this insurance is only \$200,000 for Plan 3 (and considerably less for Plans 1 and 2), many individuals consider it prudent to buy additional travel insurance to provide protection against depleting their extended health insurance and for possible catastrophic claims that might exceed \$200,000.
+However, since the total lifetime maximum reimbursement of this insurance is only \$200,000 per insured individual for Plan 3 (and considerably less for Plans 1 and 2), many individuals consider it prudent to buy additional travel insurance to provide protection against depleting their extended health insurance and for possible catastrophic claims that might exceed \$200,000.